The Hamlet Experiment

 Whether it's lack of purpose, financial issues, anxiety, a difficult decision or full-blown depression – my experience is that coaching or therapy is of very limited use.

-It is not the core problem if you've never uncovered the metaphysical premise from which you live.
+It's often not the core issue if you've never uncovered the metaphysical premise from which you live.

-You might find a way to resolve your current problem, but only lead to new problems.
-Usually you pay interest too, for not resolving the root cause.
+You might find a way to resolve your current problem, but that only leads to new problems - possibly bigger ones.

 My journey

-At age 35, I had studied for six years, had a brief career as a professional deejay, worked as a consultant in various roles, traveled a lot, attempted to find a PhD study position, launched three start-ups and initiated a foundation for a non-profit bank.
+At age 35, I had worked as a consultant in various roles, traveled a lot, had a brief career as a professional deejay, attempted to find a PhD study position, launched three start-ups and initiated a foundation for a non-profit bank.

 Each time I changed my career, it felt exciting.
 Yet, after a while this feeling always faded and real satisfaction never came.
 Not even with the successful episodes in my life.